flatcar-archive/flatcar-docs/os/booting-on-azure.md

 ## Uploading an Image

-Official Flatcar Linux images are not available on Azure at the moment.
-However, you can run Flatcar Linux today by uploading an image to your account.
+Official Flatcar Container Linux images are not available on Azure at the moment.
+However, you can run Flatcar Container Linux today by uploading an image to your account.

 To do so, run the following command:
 ```sh